imgag/aiDIVA/doc/annotation/run_annotation.md

 # Annotate VCF file for aiDIVA

-The `doc` folder contains documentation describing the following required steps to successfully run the annotation:
+The `doc` folder contains the documentation for the following required steps to successfully run the annotation:

 1) Installation of all necessary software dependencies ([*install\_additional\_tools.md*](https://github.com/imgag/aiDIVA/blob/master/doc/annotation/install_additional_tools.md))